dA505819/dA505819.github.io/README.md

 Something that interests you?
 Let's share!

 ````
-Any idea regarding a project, discussion about interesting facts or figures & latest technology
+Any idea regarding a project, discussion about interesting facts or figures & latest technology.
 ````
 Or
 ````